Canonical graph decompositions via local separations: Introduction

 \subsection{Organisation of the paper}

 \cref{sec:Terminology} recalls terminology about graph-decompositions.
-In~\cref{sec:Bottlenecks}, we introduce bottlenecks.
-A canonical version of the Tree-of-Tangles Theorem from~\cite{infinitesplinter} can be generalised to bottlenecks; we include a proof for the sake of completeness.
-In~\cref{sec:LocalSeparations}, we introduce the concept of local separations and study their interplay with local coverings.
-In~\cref{sec:Displacement}, we introduce the concept of displacement and study how large displacement can be harnessed.
-In~\cref{sec:LinksCrossing}, we expand the crossing-relation from the usual separations to local separations and study its interplay with local coverings.
-In~\cref{sec:LocalBottlenecks}, we introduce a local version of bottlenecks, study its interplay with local coverings, and prove a local-separations version of the Tree-of-Tangles Theorem.
+In~\cref{sec:Bottlenecks}, we introduce bottlenecks and generalise a canonical version of the tangle-tree-decomposition theorem from~\cite{infinitesplinter} to bottlenecks.
+In~\cref{sec:LocalSeparations}, we introduce the notion of local separations and study their interplay with local coverings.
+In~\cref{sec:Displacement}, we introduce the notion of displacement and study how large displacement can be harnessed.
+In~\cref{sec:LinksCrossing}, we expand the crossing relation from the usual separations to local separations and study its interplay with local coverings.
+In~\cref{sec:LocalBottlenecks}, we introduce a local version of bottlenecks, study its interplay with local coverings, and prove a local-separations version of the tangle-tree-decomposition theorem.
 In~\cref{sec:constructinggddirectly}, we show how graph-decompositions can be built from sets of pairwise non-crossing local separations.
-In~\cref{sec:MainProof}, we prove \cref{MainIntro} and \cref{MainAlgo}. \truthoranon{In~\cref{secCorners}, we discuss corners of local separations.}{}
+In~\cref{sec:MainProof}, we prove \cref{MainIntro,MainAlgo}.
+In~\cref{secCorners}, we discuss corners of local separations.